proycon/LaMachine/README.md

     * [TICCLTools](https://github.com/LanguageMachines/ticcltools) - Tools that together constitute the bulk of TICCL: Text Induced Corpus-Cleanup.
     * [PICCL](https://github.com/LanguageMachines/PICCL) - PICCL: A set of workflows for corpus building through OCR, post-correction (using TICCL) and Natural Language Processing.
     * [Labirinto](https://github.com/proycon/labirinto) - A web-based portal listing all available tools in LaMachine, an ideal starting point for LaMachine
+    * [Oersetter](https://github.com/proycon/oersetter-webservice) - A Frisian<->Dutch Machine Translation system in
+        collaboration with the Fryske Akademy
 * by the University of Groningen
     * [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) - a dependency parser and tagger for Dutch
 * by the Vrije Universiteit Amsterdam